-External sales, external cost recoveries and internal sales originating from ancillary services are to be reported as sale of services and products.
-(See Section III.C.2 - line 25.)
+External sales, external cost recoveries and internal sales originating from ancillary services are to be reported as sale of services and products (see Section III.C.2 - line 25).

 As an exception to reporting amounts at "gross", and also to avoid double counting of income and expenditures, the preferred method of reporting internal sales, other than those originating from ancillary services, is to report the amounts at "net".
 To report at "net", income in the fund or function selling the services or product is netted against the expenditures in that same fund or function.
 The fund or function purchasing the services or product reports the expenditure.
-Alternatively, where "netting" is not possible or feasible within a fund or function, the internal sales can be reported separately under an expenditure line item (a recovery) in both the fund or function selling the services or product and the fund or function purchasing the services or product.
-(See Section III.C.3 - line 20.)
+Alternatively, where "netting" is not possible or feasible within a fund or function, the internal sales can be reported separately under an expenditure line item (a recovery) in both the fund or function selling the services or product and the fund or function purchasing the services or product (see Section III.C.3 - line 20).

 Internal cost recoveries are also to be reported in such a manner as to avoid double counting of expenditures.
 The preferred method is direct allocation - that is, by reducing the expenditure types in the fund or function from which the costs are allocated, offset with a corresponding increase in the same expenditure types in the fund or function to which the costs are allocated.
 This approach provides users with better functional comparisons of individual expenditure line items.
-Alternatively, where direct allocation is not possible or feasible, the internal cost recoveries can be reported separately under an expenditure line item (a recovery) in the fund or function from and to which the costs are allocated.
-(See Section III.C.3 - line 20.)
+Alternatively, where direct allocation is not possible or feasible, the internal cost recoveries can be reported separately under an expenditure line item (a recovery) in the fund or function from and to which the costs are allocated (see Section III.C.3 line 20).

-8. Interfund Transfers
+9. Interfund Transfers

 Situations arise where in the normal course of operations, an institution reports income in one fund, but reports the corresponding expenditure in another fund.
 In such situations, the institution records a transfer from the fund in which the income was received, to the fund in which it is expended.
 This transfer is referred to as an interfund transfer.
-The transfer of an operating surplus from the Ancillary fund to the General operating fund is an example of an interfund transfer.

-These Guidelines encourage institutions to report income and the corresponding expenditure in the same fund.
+These Guidelines encourage institutions to report, to the extent possible, income and the corresponding expenditure in the same fund.
 For example, capital expenditures are to be reported in the same fund as the corresponding income and investment income earned on trust and endowment funds is to be reported in the same fund as the corresponding expenditures.
 This approach provides users with better financial data to calculate statistics such as the relationship between income and expenditures, by fund.